FACT: Diamond popularity comes at a terrible human blood price.

 However, in recent years more and more consumers have begun to ask tough questions about diamond mining practices-- 'by whom and under what conditions'?

-"Blood diamonds" are NOT mined and sold ethically
+"Blood diamonds" are NOT mined and sold ethically.

-essentially slave-laborers controlled with violence and under pain of death to themselves and their families.
+These conflict diamonds were mined under deplorable conditions by ill-paid or unpaid, essentially slave-laborers controlled with violence and under pain of death to themselves and their families.

 And funds from selling the stones are used by terrorist groups to finance their activities, plus allow child-soldier-using rebel groups and ruthless dictators to create havoc, fuel conflict, incite civil war and commit genocide (more details on these atrocities further down).

-Suffice to say: these mined, natural diamond stones have been sullied by human exploitation so badly that some shoppers believe these gemstones give off a filthy residue in the spiritual realm
+Suffice to say: these mined, natural diamond stones have been sullied by human exploitation so badly that some shoppers believe these gemstones give off a filthy residue in the spiritual realm.

 Imagine a bloody aura beyond what the eye can see-- an invisible but very real taint that can never be washed out with the passage of time.